Volume 15, Issue 4 (July & August 2024) BCN 2024, 15(4): 509-518 | Back to browse issues page

 2- Urology and Nephrology Research Centre, Shahid Beheshti University of Medical Sciences, Tehran, Iran.

-3- Department of Biostatistics Faculty of Medical Sciences Tarbiat Modares University, Tehran, Iran.
+3- Department of Biostatistics, Faculty of Medical Sciences, Tarbiat Modares University, Tehran, Iran.

 Abstract:

 Conclusion: The results showed that FC was sharply increased in 3 pairs of areas in people with TBI.
 This hyper-connectivity can affect individuals' cognitive functions, including motor and sensory functions.
-The exact extent of this effect is unclear and needs further investigation by neuroscientists.
+The exact extent of this effect is unclear and requires further investigation by neuroscientists.

 Type of Study: Original | Subject: Clinical Neuroscience

-Received: 2021/10/15 | Accepted: 2022/04/16
+Received: 2021/10/15 | Accepted: 2022/04/16 | Published: 2024/07/20

 Add your comments about this article : Your username or Email: